ygemici/osz/docs/memory.md

 On the other hand page faults can occur in the bss section quite often.
 Mostly because after free or realloc physical pages are also freed so the virtual address space is fragmented.
 The good side is no more physical pages were allocated for higher addresses, so it's RAM efficient.
-When either a read or write cause a page fault in thread local bss segment, a new physical page is allocated transparent to the instruction causing the fault.
+When either a read or write cause a page fault in task local bss segment, a new physical page is allocated transparent to the instruction causing the fault.

 Shared pages are mapped read/write for the first time, and read only on subsequent times.
 When a write protection error in the shared address range occurs, the page will be copied to a new page and the write will affect that new page.
 So until a shared page is written, it's real-time updated.
-After the write it becames a thread local page.
+After the write it becames a task local page.

-When a physical page is mapped for the second time (first time read-only), bit 9 in PT entries are set in both thread's page tables.
+When a physical page is mapped for the second time (first time read-only), bit 9 in PT entries are set in both task's page tables.

-When a virtual page is freed with bit 9 set, all thread's page tables searched for the same address.
+When a virtual page is freed with bit 9 set, all task's page tables searched for the same address.
 Would it be the last reference and physical page freed as well.

-If the system runs out of free physical pages and there's a swap disk configured then the thread with the highest blkcnt score will be written out to disk, and allocation will continue transparently.
-Swapped out threads consume only one page of physical RAM, their TCB.
+If the system runs out of free physical pages and there's a swap disk configured then the task with the highest blkcnt score will be written out to disk, and allocation will continue transparently.
+Swapped out tasks consume only one page of physical RAM, their TCB.
 All those TCBs are in tcb_state_hybernated state.